 Once again, if a head injury affects your vision, it can make you more sensitive to light.
 Strengthening your eye muscles through vision therapy may help reduce strain on your eyes.

 Gaze stabilization exercises can help you with this.
 Therapists use these exercises to help patients focus on a stationary object while moving.

 Some gaze stabilization exercises include:

 - Looking straight ahead and focusing on a target while walking slowly towards it, or while moving from a sitting position to a standing position

-- Turning your head side to side, while keeping your eyes focused on the target letter
+- Turning your head side to side, then up and down, while keeping your eyes focused on the target

 As your brain heals, it can handle more sensory information at one time.
-This will reduce your sensitivity to light.
+This may reduce your sensitivity to light.

 Most brightly colored foods contain flavonoids, including: